 Let’s jump right in!

 1. Increase Insulation

 This is number one on our list for a reason.
 Attic insulation is the most important aspect of keeping your home warm during Winter.
 Most homes don’t have adequate insulation.
-Don’t let your home fail this test.
+So you shouldn’t let your home fail this test too!
 If you need a recommendation for a great contractor, please let me know.
-I have a big list of great local companies if you’re not up for the DIY project.
+I have a big list of great, local companies if you’re not up for the DIY project.

 2. Service Your Furnace

 Before the furnace is asked to warm the whole house all Winter long, give it a proper tune-up.
 HVAC experts know what to look for when they’re performing a year checkup.
 You want to lower your utility bills, right?
 You want your system to last a long time?
 Most certainly!
 Yearly service is the key to both of these.
 If you’re up for it, here are The Big 3 DIY Furnace Tips.

 This one is a no-brainer.
 It’s very simple to do and not expensive so there’s no reason not to do it.
 Just add a reoccurring event to your calendar and you’re halfway there.
 Smaller filters are supposed to be replaced every month.
 Larger ones every six months.
 Don’t forget!
 Ok, what’s next?

 While we’re looking at the HVAC, this might be the best time to have your air ducts cleaned.
 Has a been a long time since their last cleaning?
 Depending on your system and any health concerns, it’s recommended that your home’s air ducts are cleaned every five years.
 Unlike changing the air filter, most likely this will be a task for a professional.